wowods/bitmask-swift/index.md

 print(firstbit ^ secondbit) // 0b 0000 1110 -> 14
 ```

 There are also bitwise operators called `Left-shift operator (<<)` and `right-shift operator (>>)` where they shifting all the bits in a number to the left or right by a certain number (with some rules applied).
 On this occasion, I will only talk about shifting unsigned integer value, since it's much more simpler and that what we need for now.
-If you are interesting to learn more about it you could head to [ TODO: Swift Docs link here ].
+If you are interesting to learn more about it you could head to [Swift Docs about Advanced Operators](https://docs.swift.org/swift-book/LanguageGuide/AdvancedOperators.html#ID34).

 Shift operator will move any bits to left or right and then fill the gap that it leaves behind with zero.
 If any value is moving outside the boundary, it just being discarded.
 For example: